Software Features and Description

 - Windows 11

-Download and install the Presidential Elections app on your Windows 10,8,7 or Mac in 4 simple steps below:
+Install Presidential Elections app on your Windows in 4 steps below:

 On your computer, goto the Downloads folder » click to install Bluestacks.exe or Nox.exe » Accept the License Agreements » Follow the on-screen prompts to complete installation.